shuLhan/wvcgen/README.md

 # wvcgen

-This is Wikipedia vandalism dataset generator.
+This is Wikipedia vandalism dataset generator and library for working with it.

+## Overview

-This repository does not provide the full Wikipedia vandalism dataset provided by uni-weimar.de but provide the script to work with dataset, for example diff-ing revision, creating new dataset from it, and computing the features.
+This repository does not provide the full Wikipedia vandalism dataset provided by uni-weimar.de but provide the script to work with dataset, for example diff-ing old and new revisions, creating new dataset, and computing the features.

+For anyone who know Wikipedia Vandalism Corpus, the original dataset only contain the classification but does not provide the feature values (one must create one to work with it, like this repository do).

+This program contain implementation of features from the original Mola-Velasco work [1], including 4 metadata features, 11 text features, and 12 language features.

+I hope this can speeding up research on Wikipedia vandalism in the future.

+If you have any question or problem with the program, ask or report it in the issue page.

-The generator is written using [Go lang](https://golang.org).
+This project is written using [Go lang](https://golang.org).

 ## How To Use